-The EU visa is more officially known as a Schengen Visas.
-The Schengen visa is a travel authorization for short stays.
-A short stay can be for up to 90 days within any 180-day period.
-You can travel throughout the Schengen area if you have this visa type.
-Travelers are required to submit a Schengen application if they are not a citizen of a European nation at least 30 days before their departure date.
+The EU visa is officially known as a Schengen Visas.
+The Schengen visa authorizes short stays.
+You can stay for up to 90 days within any 180 days.
+You can travel throughout the Schengen Zone if you have this visa type.
+If you are not a citizen of a European nation, you must submit a Schengen application at least 30 days before your departure date.

 EU Visa Options

 Foreign nationals can enter the Schengen Area without a visa, depending on where they are from.
 However, there are foreign nationals that must complete all the requirements, including attending an interview to receive a visa that permits them to enter the Schengen Area.

 European citizens do not require a visa to enter Europe in most cases.
 All third-country nationals require an EU visa to enter the Schengen area.